flyteorg/flyteidl/protos/docs/admin/admin.rst

 DescriptionEntityCreateResponse
 ------------------------------------------------------------------

-Represents a response structure if task creation succeeds.
+Represents a response structure if description entity creation succeeds.

 Purposefully empty, may be populated in the future.